froberge/ocp-quay-demo/README.md

     * Create a Quay Registry
     * Name: thecat-registry
-    :warning: got to the Yaml view and remove everyting from spec down.
+    * :warning: go to the Yaml view and remove everyting from spec down.
     * Wait for a few minutes to finish configurations.

 * After a few minutes all should be started and configure